EDUCBA

 Introduction to UML Activity Diagram

 To understand UML Activity Diagrams, we first need to understand what the UML Diagram means.
 UML stands for Unified Modelling Language.
-It is a standardized set or a collection of diagrams that helps the software developers and software architects to understand the flow of the software.
+A standardized set or a collection of diagrams helps the software developers and architects understand the software flow.
 In other words, UML Diagrams are diagrams that depict how the software system is going to function.

 UML Diagrams are divided into three types: